BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ## Seeking

 Clicking in the timeline (header) of the sequencer will move the play position.
+You can also drag the seek back to more it more accurately.

 ## Changing the active channel